reinierdevalk/abtab/README.md

    - The `models/` directory.
 Contains the trained machine learning models called by the `transcriber` tool.
    - The `templates/` directory.
 Contains a high-level template of an MEI file, whose `<header>` can be adapted at will.

-6. Run `abtab`.
+6. 6.
+Run `abtab`.
 This can be done from any directory on your computer.
-Use the help (`-h` or `--help`) option to get started.
+Use the help (`-h` or `--help`) option to get started; this lists all the currently available tools in the toolbox.
     ```
     $ abtab -h
     $ abtab --help
    ```

+# Example usage
-    You can use the provided example files to experiment.
+You can use the provided example files to experiment with the various tools.

-    [ADD EXAMPLES]
+## `converter`
+The `converter` tool opens a simple editor, the `tab+Editor`, originally written to edit and view files in `abtab`'s native encoding format, tab+.
+It allows you to
+  - Open a file in one of four different tablature encoding formats: tab+ (`.tbp`); TabCode (`.tc`); MEI (`.mei`); and ASCII (`.tab`).
+  - View and adapt the file contents.
+  - Save the file in one of the four encoding formats.

+`converter` is called as follows.

+    $ abtab converter

+ Use `File` > `Open` to open a file in the tab+ format, and `File` > `Import` to import a file in one of the other formats.
+The file contents are shown in the `Encoding` window and can be edited at will there, and viewed in the `Tablature` window by clicking the `View` button.
+Note that the file contents -- also those of imported files -- are always shown in the tab+ format.

+Use `File` > `Save` (or `File` > `Save as`) to save the file in the tab+ format; use `File` > `Export` to save it in one of the other formats.
+By default, files are loaded from and saved to the `data/converter/` directory -- but the source and destination directories are selectable.

+Alternatively, if both a source and a destination file are provided when `converter` is called, the editor is not opened, and the file in the source format is converted directly into the file in the destination format -- without any editing or viewing options.

+    $ abtab converter source.<ext> destination.<ext>